Disorder-robust phase crystal in high-temperature superconductors stabilized by strong correlations

-{\textbf {Discussion.}} The strong disorder robustness of the phase crystal state in strongly correlated superconductors makes it a very promising candidate for finally explaining the physics of boundaries and edges in the cuprate superconductors.
-In particular, our findings have direct experimental application in superconducting devices since the presence of zero-energy edge states found without the phase crystal state would significantly affect transport properties.
-In fact, different experiments on cuprate devices have for a long time given contradictory results, with no viable theoretical explanation.
-At intermediate temperatures, tunneling experiments across cuprate-normal metal junctions unanimously see a large zero-bias conductance peak \cite{Wei98,Kashiwaya00}.
-However, at lower temperatures, some experiments reveal a full gap in the tunneling spectra \cite{Covington97,Dagan01,Gustafsson13}, whereas others only see a temperature-independent broadening \cite{Alff97,Neils02}, i.e.~broadening beyond the standard Fermi-Dirac distribution, of the zero-bias conductance peak.
-A set of theories, based on either spontaneous formation of subdominant $s$-wave superconducting order, \cite{Black-Schaffer13,Nagai17} magnetic order \cite{Honerkamp00,Potter14}, or supercurrents \cite{Lofwander00} all give only a split in the zero-energy density of states.
-On the other hand, a phase crystal state in the absence of strong correlations only gives a temperature-independent broadening of the zero-energy states \cite{Hakansson2015}.
-Based on our results, the phase crystal in the cuprate superconductors can explain all experimental results: At high temperatures the zero-energy states of the uniform phase state persist.
-At a lower temperature $T^*$, a phase crystal state develops that induces a temperature-independent broadening of the lowest energy states.
-Finally, at an even lower temperature $T_s$, an additional $s$-wave component appears causing a full energy gap to develop.
-Thus it is very feasible to measure across different devices (with different $T^*$ and $T_s$ due to microscopic details) both a full energy gap and a temperature-independent broadening of the zero-bias conductance peak at low temperatures, while intermediate temperatures consistently show the large zero-bias peak of the uniform state.
-Thus our findings likely resolve this long-standing experimental dichotomy and provide future guidelines for the design of superconducting devices.
+{\textbf {Comparison with experiments.}} Above we established the existence of a disorder robust phase crystal state with a full gap at the lowest temperatures at edges of strongly correlated high-temperature cuprate superconductors.
+These findings have direct experimental application in superconducting cuprate devices since the presence of zero-energy edge states without the phase crystal state should, if indeed present, significantly affect transport properties.
+In fact, different experiments on cuprate devices have for a long time given contradictory results, with no previous viable theoretical explanation.
+At intermediate temperatures, tunneling experiments across cuprate-normal metal junctions unanimously see a large zero-bias conductance peak \cite{Wei98,Kashiwaya00}, consistent with the existence of many zero-energy edge states.
+However, at lower temperatures, some experiments reveal a full gap in the tunneling spectra \cite{Covington97,Dagan01,Gustafsson13}, whereas others only see a so-called temperature-independent broadening \cite{Alff97,Neils02}, i.e.~broadening beyond standard thermal broadening through the Fermi-Dirac distribution, of the zero-bias conductance peak.
+This dichotomy at low temperatures has previously been notoriously hard to explain theoretically.
+A set of theories, based on either spontaneous formation of subdominant $s$-wave superconducting order, \cite{Black-Schaffer13,Nagai17} magnetic order \cite{Honerkamp00,Potter14}, or supercurrents \cite{Lofwander00} all give only a split in the zero-energy density of states at low temperatures.
+On the other hand, a phase crystal state in the absence of strong correlations only explains the temperature-independent broadening of the zero-energy states \cite{Hakansson2015} but not the full gap.
+By including strong correlation effects we remedy these theory shortcomings and can now explain all experimental data.